CutPRO® Cut Resistant Clothing For Sheet Metal Workers

 The edges of sheet metal can be razor sharp, creating a serious threat for skin lacerations.

 Why Cut Resistant Clothing?
-Facts & Figures

 According to the U.S. Bureau of Labor Statistics there are 4.5 million reported injuries in the metal manufacturing industry each year in the United States alone.